draz26648/wallpaper_app/README.md

 This project is a starting point for a Flutter application.

+this application create with bloc as state management and MVVM architecture pattern i use some packages in app like shared perfereces as local db and flutter downloaded to download photos

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)